 - Healthcare professionals

-- Children and young people who have or may have autism, and their families and carers
+- Autistic children and young people, children and young people who may be autistic, and their families and carers

 Is this guideline up to date?

 We checked this guideline in June 2021 and found no new evidence that affects the recommendations.
 We are monitoring important initiatives in progress that may affect future service delivery.
 We will regularly review their potential impact on our autism guidelines.